 Your conversion rate can be measured by your product’s appeal, the quality of traffic coming to your shop, and your pricing.

-A good conversion rate you should shoot for is about 2% or more.
-Any more than 2% and your conversion rate is above average for eCommerce.
+A good conversion rate you should shoot for is about 3% or more.
+Any more than that, and your eCommerce conversion rate is above average.

 Why conversion rate is important for your Etsy traffic stats